 Wrongful death lawsuits attempt to recover damages for surviving family members and can stem from a variety of causes, including but not limited to:

 Immediate family members of the deceased victim are eligible to file a wrongful death lawsuit.
 Depending on state laws, other family members, such as stepparents, grandparents, and dependents, may also be eligible to file a wrongful death claim.
 Minors may need the assistance of an adult guardian to take a wrongful death suit to court.
 Our Orlando wrongful death lawyers are highly-experienced in Florida wrongful death cases and can assist you in determining who is eligible to file a suit on the victim’s behalf.

-Our Orlando wrongful death lawyers at Pardy & Rodriguez, P.A. will do everything possible to make sure that you do not suffer further after the unnecessary death of your loved one.
+Orlando wrongful death lawyers at Pardy & Rodriguez, P.A. will do everything possible to make sure that you do not suffer further after the unnecessary death of your loved one.
 Our experts will handle your claim with compassion and respect and make sure that you receive the maximum compensatory damages that you are entitled to by law.

 While there is no amount of money that could make up for the loss of a loved one, compensatory damages in a Florida wrongful death lawsuit can relieve some of the burden of funeral, burial, and other expenses.
 Depending on state law, claimants are entitled to receive economic compensation for:

 - Medical expenses

 - Funeral and burial expenses

 - Pain and suffering